 Makes you think all the world’s a sunny day

-He paints a picture of carefree moments and warm weather.
+He describes carefree moments and warm weather.

 The deeper point is that Kodachrome tricks you into thinking everything is perfect.
-It doesnโt just capture memories, it edits them.
+It doesn’t just capture memories, it edits them.

-Even the hard parts of life start to look like a dream once theyโre softened by color.
+Even the hard parts of life start to look like a dream once they’re softened by color.

 I got a Nikon camera